Christina Niederer: Dancesport and Figure Skating

 Niederer started her dancing career at the age of 7.
 Simultaneously, Christina Niederer made a start on figure skating.
 At the age of 9, Christina Niederer started practicing professionally.
 Her first coaches were Daniel Steinmann and Martinas Kura in Latin Dance / Ballroom Dancing and Claudia Aebischer in Figure Skating.
-At the tender age of 11, Niederer has already won her first Latin Dance and Ballroom Dancing Swiss Champion titles in Juniors with her dancing partner, David Buechel.
+At the age of 11, Niederer has already won her first Latin Dance and Ballroom Dancing Swiss Champion titles in Juniors with her dancing partner, David Buechel.

 2008 they defended their two titles.
 At the same time, Christina Niederer participated in the Swiss Championships in Figure Skating.
 Shortly after Niederer won the silver medal at the Swiss Championship of 2010 in Latin Dance and Ballroom Dancing, she decided to stop her dancing career and focus on figure skating.

 Aged 15, Christina Niederer switched to Elena Romanova and trained at summertime with the famous Russian figure skating coach, Viktor Kudriavtsev.
 At the age of only 15 years, Christina Niederer passed the highest possible test to reach (Gold Test) thus qualified for the Swiss National Championships.
 She passed through all the categories and took part in every Swiss National Championship from 2009 to 2015.

 2014, Christina Niederer changed her environment and switched to the Figure Skating Club of Zurich (Eissportclub Zuerich-Oerlikon) and trained with Gheorghe Chiper.

 Due to a hip injury, Christina Niederer decided to change her discipline to Ice Dancing.
 With her former Ukrainian partner, Niederer moved in spring 2015 to Moscow in order to train with the former partner of Anna Semenovich, Denis Samokhin, and aspire to an internationally successful season.
 In August 2015, Christina Niederer fell hard while a difficult lift and suffered a concussion.
 As a consequence of her injury, she decided to stop her athletic career and began studies.
 Christina Niederer holds two degrees from the University of St. Gallen (HSG) (Bachelor of Arts in Business Administration and Master of Arts in Business Innovation).

 After having worked for several years in private banking in Zurich, Christina Niederer joined the family business in the real estate and hospitality industry (Postresidenz am See in Arosa) in the 2022.